Yvonne27Jin/yvonne27jin.github.io/pages/about.md

 # **About Me**

 Hey!
 I am **{{ site.author.name }}** :wave:,<br>
-Yvonne's interest lies at the intersection of data analysis and social science.
-She is now interested in computational social sciences, specifially in quantifying behavioural irrationality and opinion change, both on the individual level and societal level.
-She loves diving deeper into evidence-driven policymaking and how to make informed decisions that can effectively benefit society.
+My interest lies at the intersection of data analysis and social science.
+I'm now particularly interested in computational social sciences, specifially in quantifying behavioural irrationality and opinion change, both on the individual level and societal level.
+I love diving deeper into evidence-driven policymaking and how to make informed decisions that can effectively benefit society.
+I also document my photography work [here](URL "https://yaqi-jin.github.io")

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}